debd/kinect-carousel/README.md

   `$ node oscbridge.js -port 4344`
 - Start Processing
   `/kinect-carousel/kinect/kinect.pde`
 - Add folders with images (the name doesn't matter) to `/kinect-carousel/client/img` to initiate as many carousels as folders.
-Don't put files directly in `/kinect-carousel/client/img`, they won't be considered
+Don't put files directly in `/kinect-carousel/client/img`, they won't be included
 - Open client on localhost/webserver (PHP must be enabled)
   `/kinect-carousel/client/index.html`
 - Have fun!